 Using state funds awarded as part of Virginia's Safe Routes to School program, Charlottesville has been working to improve the safety of walking and bicycling to school by providing and enhancing sidewalks, crosswalks, pedestrian signals, bike lanes, bike racks, and other multi-modal facilities near its schools, including Jackson-Via Elementary, Clark Elementary, Walker Upper Elementary, Burnley-Moran Elementary, Venable Elementary, and Buford Middle School.

-As part of Charlottesville’s Safe Routes to School Program, the City enhanced three intersections that serve Clark Elementary School.
-We’ve added curb extensions and high visibility crosswalks to make people walking, biking and driving more visible to one another.
-Completed November, 2016.
-[More]
+As part of Charlottesville’s Safe Routes to School Program, the City is making enhancements to pedestrian crossings that serve Jackson-Via Elementary School.
+We’re adding curb extensions and more visibly painted crosswalks to make people walking, biking and driving more visible to one another.
+Construction will concentrate around the intersections of Harris Road/JPA/Camellia and 5th Street.
+All existing crossings will be brought up to current Americans with Disabilities Act standards.

 Two hundred of Jackson-Via's 333 students live within a mile of the school, but less than 35 of them walk to school regularly.
 Parents worried about dangerous traffic volumes and speeds on Harris Road prefer to see their kids take the bus for even short distances.
 But feedback gathered during the 2nd Annual JPA BikeWalkPlay & SRTS Walkabout showed that if the street environment improved, more parents would send their kids to school on foot or by bike.
 In November 2014, Charlottesville was awarded a Safe Routes to School grant to eliminate barriers to walking and biking to school on Harris Road.